PeppyDays/learn-rust-with-tests/src/rust_fundamentals/iteration.md

 harness = false
 ```

-The `harness = false` line tells Cargo not to use the standard benchmark harness, which is important to disable to use criterion.
+The `harness = false` tells Cargo not to use the standard benchmark harness, which is necessary for criterion.

-After that, create a benchmark file in the `benches` directory called `repeat.rs` and add the following code:
+Create `benches/repeat.rs`:

 ```rust,ignore
 use criterion::Criterion;